awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/timecode-jobconfig.md

-# Adjusting the Output Timeline with the Job\-wide Timecode Configuration<a name="timecode-jobconfig"></a>
+# Adjusting the output timeline with the job\-wide timecode configuration<a name="timecode-jobconfig"></a>

 The values that you specify for the job\-wide **Timecode configuration** settings affect the output timeline\.
-For information about which features are affected by the output timeline, see [Output Timeline ](output-timeline.md)\.
+For information about which features are affected by the output timeline, see [Output timeline ](output-timeline.md)\.

 **To adjust the job\-wide timecode configuration \(console\)**